carrie7490/USDA-Forest-Service-Experimental-Forests-Soils/README.md

 # USDA-Forest-Service-Experimental-Forests-Soils
-Through collaboration with the College of Charleston and the USDA Forest Service Southern Research Station a soils technical report was created using graphs generated in R.
+Through collaboration with the College of Charleston and the USDA Forest Service Southern Research Station a soils technical report was created using graphs generated in R. Data was collected using SQL.

 Data used for this project was consolidated by Jeffery Atkins and can be found here:
         https://github.com/atkinsjeff/efr_soils_project